Unadon vs Unaju : The Difference between the 2 Grilled Eel Rice

-Do you know what Japanese rice bowl dish has the longest history?
-There are several rice bowl dishes that have been widely enjoyed by us Japanese for a long time, such as “Katsudon (カツ丼)“, “Oyakodon (親子丼)”, and “Tendon (天丼)”, but the rice bowl dish has the longest history in Japan?
+There are several rice bowl dishes that have been widely enjoyed by us Japanese for a long time, such as “Katsudon (カツ丼)“, “Oyakodon (親子丼)”, and “Tendon (天丼)”, but do you know what rice bowl dish has the longest history in Japan?

-Actually, “Katsu (カツ)” refers to pork cutlets, “Oyako (親子)” means “parent and child (in that case, chicken and egg)”, “Ten (天)” is the abbreviation for Tempura, and “Una (うな)” stands for “Unagi (鰻)” meaning “eel”.
+Actually, “Katsu (カツ)” refers to pork cutlets, “Oyako (親子)” means “parent and child (in this case, chicken and egg)”, “Ten (天)” is the abbreviation for Tempura, and “Una (うな)” stands for “Unagi (鰻)” meaning “eel”.

-The difference between Unadon and Unaju
+The Difference between Unadon and Unaju

 Unadon (うな丼, 鰻丼)

 Unadon is the bowl of rice topped with grilled eel.
 Bones are removed from eel and the boneless eel is grilled without seasoning.
-After that, a sauce of dark soy sauce, Mirin sweet cooking rice wine, sugar and Sake rice wine is applied on the eel.
+Then, after that, a sauce of dark soy sauce, Mirin sweet cooking rice wine, sugar and Sake rice wine is applied on the eel.

 Unaju (うな重, 鰻重)